Frilled Dragon (Frilled Neck Lizard) vs Gargoyle Gecko: Complete Comparison (2026)

 Health and Lifespan Comparison

 Frilled Dragon (Frilled Neck Lizard) has a typical lifespan of 10-20 years, while Gargoyle Gecko lives approximately 15-20 years.
 Health profiles differ significantly between these reptiles.
 Frilled Dragon (Frilled Neck Lizard) is predisposed to Metabolic Bone Disease (MBD), Respiratory Infections, Parasites, with associated veterinary costs for monitoring and treatment.
 Gargoyle Gecko faces its own health challenges including Metabolic Bone Disease (MBD), Respiratory Infections, Shedding Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health